-Here are some local drinks you should try in Bali, especially when you’re considering something other than water or canned sodas to quench your thirst on a sunny day around the island.
-Actually, there are too many traditional drinks on the island, as varied as its different village communities located throughout the highlands and its coastal areas.
-But here we’ve rounded up a shortlist of the most popular, and which you can try as exotic sweet refreshments as well.
+Here are some local drinks you should try in Bali, especially when you’re looking beyond water or canned sodas to quench your thirst on a sunny day on the island.
+Actually, there are too many traditional drinks on the island, as they come as varied as the different village communities that produce them throughout the highlands and coastal areas.

 - Bali Hai Sunset Dinner Cruise